cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 1. Open the file used for the `--vars-store` argument to `bosh create-env` (typically `creds.yml`) and remove all NATS-related variable **keys** and **values**: `nats_ca`, `nats_clients_director_tls`, `nats_clients_health_monitor_tls`, and `nats_server_tls`.
 2. Update the director with new certs with `bosh create-env`.
 The CLI generates new values for the credentials removed in step 1.
 3. Recreate all your deployments so they receive the new certificates with `bosh recreate -d ... --fix`. `--fix` is required to ignore the unresponsive state of the VM.

+!!!
+Notice
+    In a live environment, this procedure may cause some more disruptions compared to usual updates, because the unreachable Agents won't softly stop processes before VM restarts.
+Instead, the CPI will instruct the IaaS to forcefully stop the VMs.
+The risk is that stateful services like databases or data stores may miss some writes to their persistent disk, which can possibly end up with data corruption.
+In order to mitigate that risk, production environments should schedule a maintenance window with the lowest possible write activity on persistent data stores.